Chapter 2

 noun_phrase('-SBJ',non_interrogative,L,L0).

-The first four rules of (2.25) allow for the subject to be a formal word from Table 2.6 that will set the value of the SbjType parameter of the clause to:
+The first four rules of (2.25) allow for the subject to be a formal word from Table 2.6 that will set the value of the clause SbjType parameter to:

 Table 2.6: Tags for subject indicating words